Wanaiysha/mppnp/README.md

 make
 ```
 This will create the mppnp.exe file.
 If you encounter other errors, particularly the "Error: Missing actual argument for argument time...", it's likely due to two lines in mppnp.F90 (line 724 and 1610).
 For now, I've only commented out these lines as I haven't yet figured out how to solve them yet.
 Another problem can be due to openblas was not set properly.So check your make debug.
 I did get help from Marco Pignatari a lot!

-**UPDATE** It seems that mppnp.90 called a subsroutine from solver.f90 which doesnt match with variables 'time'.
-So I replaced the solver.f90 using solver.f90 from modular-2-HIF (From NUGRIG repo) which seems matching.
+**UPDATE** It seems that mppnp.F90 called a subroutine from physics/solver.F90 which doesnt match with the variables 'time'.
+So I replaced the solver.f90 using solver.f90 from modular-2-HIF (From NUGRIG repo) which almost identical except the 'time' dependencies, and finally the code works.
 Now
  ```
 mpirun -np 8 ./mppnp.exe